Mute Split Ropes Adaptive Jump Rope CALF version

 The CALF Version weighs about 4 ounces per side, not including the handles.
 You will receive one pair of Split Ropes.

 Split Ropes™ are for anyone!
-It is a seated jump rope.
+It is a seated adaptive jump rope.

 Mute Sports began manufacturing The Split Ropes in February, 2017 and have been improving and adding new varieties and weights since then.
 Please see our home page for details on how we began making them.

-Some examples of people who are currently using these split ropes™ are: wheelchair users, traumatic brain injury, cerebral palsy, quadriplegic, paraplegic, geriatric, obese, arthritic, back and foot pain/surgery/broken bones and for therapy.
+Some examples of people who are currently using these split ropes™ are: adaptive athletes, wheelchair users, traumatic brain injury, cerebral palsy, functional fitness, quadriplegic, paraplegic, geriatric, sci, obese, arthritic, back and foot pain/surgery/broken bones and for therapy.

 They will give you similar benefits to jumping rope such as work your cardiovascular system, shoulders, grip, forearm and core.
 It is also a great tool for balance, coordination and stability.

 —-> Are you a Veteran?
 Contact us for more details about possibly obtaining Split Ropes through your VA.

 It is highly suggested for the split ropes to hit the ground as to feel the resistance which causes the engagement of the core muscles and to maintain stability.